Lesterpaintstheworld/terminal-velocity/demande.md

 ## Economic Framework for Cipher
 ### Action Statement
 Develop a detailed character profile for Cipher, focusing on their economic innovation goals, interactions with other key characters, and how these elements influence the narrative.

+### Action Statement
+Develop a detailed character profile for Cipher, focusing on their economic innovation goals, interactions with other key characters, and how these elements influence the narrative.